 Microplate washers are used in many assays at cell level and the main objective here will be to test biological samples (urine, blood, plasma) for the presence of known and novel biomarkers and to validate them for indications of prostate cancer.
 A separate study of 600 patients is currently evaluating the role of MRI in men with clinical suspicion of prostate cancer.
-As well as magnetic resonance imaging it also holds blood and urine samples and prostate tissue from biopsies This provides a unique opportunity to find the most promising markers and use them in conjunction with MRI for improved diagnosis and treatment.
+As well as magnetic resonance imaging it also holds blood and urine samples and prostate tissue from biopsies These samples provide a unique opportunity to find the most promising markers and use them in conjunction with MRI for improved diagnosis and treatment.

-Grants to a total of £220,000 have been awarded in 2015 for the following projects and some of them have been completed.
+Grants to a total of £220,000 were awarded in 2015 for the following projects and some of them have been completed.

 Every year over 9,000 patients with prostate cancer undergo radiotherapy.
 Although this is generally a very good way of halting the disease, like all treatments it can sometimes fail.
 In such cases some patients may be suitable for additional treatment to remove the tumour, using either high-intensity focused ultrasound that 'heats' or cryotherapy that 'freezes'.
-This project will aim to establish which patients could benefit from one of these treatments by measuring changes in the levels of cancer cells and cancer DNA in the blood.
+This project aims to establish which patients could benefit from one of these treatments by measuring changes in the levels of cell free DNA (cfDNA) and circulating tumour cells (CTCs) in the blood.

 Equipment for the Centre for Nephrology

-Purchase of equipment to establish CLARITY, a novel and exciting technique for 3D imaging of the form and structure of the kidney and gut.
+CLARITY is a novel and exciting technique for 3D imaging of the form and structure of the kidney and gut.
 It requires a special camera and the Trust has agreed to purchase one to enable the establishment of the technique in the Centre for Nephrology.

 Biomarker discovery with gene chip analysis using cell model systems for renal Fanconi syndromes

 The kidney contains cells that are important in the reabsorption of substances from the urine back into the blood.
 These specialised 'proximal tubular cells' need fatty acids as their source of energy.
-A malfunction of these cells results in a disorder called Fanconi renotubular syndrome.
+A malfunction of these cells results in a disorder called Fanconi renotubular syndrome (FRTS).
 The team has shown that in patients with a specific form of the disorder fatty acids cannot be used properly and the resulting deficiency in energy production is the cause of the disease.
-Impaired energy also appears to be central to other common kidney disease and it is hoped that this research will provide explanations of other conditions too.
+Impaired energy also appears to be central to other common kidney diseases and it is hoped that this research will provide explanations of other conditions too.

-Dr E. Klootwijk, Dr H. Stanescu, Prof R. Kleta. £20,000.
+Dr Enriko Klootwijk, Dr Horia Stanescu, Professor Robert Kleta.